List of vice-chancellors of the University of Chittagong

 The post of Vice Chancellor of University of Chittagong was established in 1966 as the third public university of former East Pakistan (now Bangladesh), has been held since its inception.
 Located on a sprawling 1,754-acre hilly campus in Hathazari, 22 kilometres north of Chittagong city, the university first vice-chancellor was Dr. Azizur Rahman Mallick.
-Muhammad Yeahia Akhter is the current Vice-Chancellor of the University of Chittagong.
+Mohammad Al-Forkan is the current Vice-Chancellor of the University of Chittagong.

 Vice-chancellors of the University of Chittagong

 The following is a chronological list of vice-chancellors of the University of Chittagong since its establishment in 1966.